gregsavvy/Web_app_demo/README.md

 1. No cryptographic hash functions implementation on session cookies and user passwords (ex. bcrypt).
 2. No https implementation (consequently no 'Secure' parameter on cookie headers).
 3. No API test framework implementation (ex.
 Mocha).
-4. No proper storage for users, currently they are stored in './backend/models/users.json' for ease of running this demo (ex. mySQL implementation would require Docker implementation as well).
+4. No proper storage for users, currently they are stored in './backend/models/users.json' for ease of running this demo (ex. local mySQL implementation would require Docker implementation as well).
+5. No checkout and payment functionality on frontend, consequently no inventory management functionality as well.

 Installation: